Frechmatz/cl-synthesizer/README.md

 *   :v-peak Optional peak voltage.
 The inputs of the device will be normalized to -1.0 ...
 1.0 according to v-peak.
 Incoming voltages will not be clipped.
 *   :buf-length-frames Number of frames to be buffered until the audio data is pushed to the driver.

-The device has the following inputs:

-*   :channel-1 ... :channel-n In a stereo setup left is represented by :channel-1 and right by :channel-2

-The module has no outputs.
-The current buffer is flushed when the :shutdown function as exposed by the device is being called.
+The :update function of the device must be called with keyword arguments :channel-1 ... :channel-n, where n is the number of channels.
+In a stereo setup left is represented by :channel-1 and right by :channel-2 The current buffer of the device is flushed when the :shutdown function is called.

 * * *

-**cl-synthesizer-device-midi:midi-device** name environment
+**cl-synthesizer-device-midi:midi-device** name environment &key (source-index 1)

+Creates a MIDI device using the "coremidi" package to receive MIDI events.
+The function has the following arguments:

+*   name A name.
+*   environment The synthesizer environment.
+*   :source-index The source index argument as required by the midi:get-source function of the coremidi package.

+The :get-output function returns a list of MIDI events.
+The events are sorted by their timestamp in ascending order, which means that the first event of the list is the "oldest" one.

+### Conditions

+**assembly-error**

+This condition is signalled in cases where the assembly of a rack fails, because for example a module name is not unique, a patch is added for a non-existing module, a patch is added to an already patched socket and so on.

 * * *

+* * *

-Generated 2018-09-27 23:49:02
+Generated 2018-09-28 19:54:21